RamenDR/ocm-ramen-samples/README.md

 ## Enable DR for the OCM application

-1. Change the PlacementRule to be reconciled by Ramen
+1. Change the Placement to be reconciled by Ramen

+    ```
-    - `kubectl patch placementrule busybox-placement -n busybox-sample --patch '{"spec": {"schedulerName": "ramen"}}' --type merge`
+    kubectl annotate placement busybox-placement -n busybox-sample \
+       cluster.open-cluster-management.io/experimental-scheduling-disable=true
+    ```

 1. Deploy a DRPlacementControl resource for the OCM application on the hub, for example:
     - `kubectl apply -k dr/`